intjelic/python-sfml/doc/source/download.rst

 Download
 ========
-Here you'll find all the necessary explainations for installing the binding on your favorite platform.
+Here you'll find all the necessary explanations for installing the binding on your favourite platform.
 Unfortunately the procedures for **Mac OSX** and **Windows 8** are not yet available.

 .. contents:: :local: